SSS-Says-Snek/name_goes_here_lol/README.md

 Title's kinda misleading, it's just Snake+ (upgraded version of snake, I had nothing to do, ok?)

 Right now, Snake+ should just be an upgraded version of snake, with progress, **ENEMIES**, and fun.
 Not good at working with classes, so if you look at my code it's gonna look like trash...
 Not that my code without classes is good, kek.
+This is also my first time making a semi-original idea in pygame, so some ideas will suck.

 Only menu's functioning rn lol